What does it involve?

 Periodic evaluations are made so that each student has the opportunity to advance as their ability increases.
 We encourage students to stay for more than one session, as progress tends to compound with each successive session.

 Advanced students work at their own accelerated pace keeping goals in mind and close at hand.
-Pine ranch offers a stringent and intense program for Advanced Students that challenge them and prepare them for competition or other programs.
+Pine Ranch offers a stringent and intense program for Advanced Students that challenges them and prepares them for competition or other programs.

 Special Weather Concerns

 I have specific rules that I adhere to regarding teaching during weather events.
 I will NOT teach during high wind, rain, mud, thunder, lightning, snow and ice.
 This is for the safety of everyone involved.
 We do not currently have an indoor arena to continue teaching in inclimate weather.
 CALL BEFORE YOU COME FOR YOUR REGULARLY SCHEDULED LESSON.

 Does certification automatically produce a better professional?
 No. But it does mean that an objective third party believes the professional has met predetermined standards for safety, knowledge, and ability to serve clients.

 Anne is an AQHA Professional Horseman and is ARIA and Richard Shrake certified.
 She holds a number of additional therapeutic certifications as well.
 Anne has been teaching horses and riders to work harmoniously for over thirty-three years.
 She has mastered a technique that allows horse and human to understand each other.
 “If we are going to work with horses, we need to think more like horses.”
 Her specialty is teaching children and those who are nervous around horses.
 Anne is a current member in good standing of the following associations: